 Now let’s say that you were correct and Bob did indeed weigh in at 74kg.
 You won your bet, so how do we calculate your winnings?

-First, you find the difference between the outcome (74kg) and the price that you bought at (71kg).
+First, you find the difference between the outcome (74kg) and the price you bought (71kg).
 You then multiply this by your stake (£10).

 74-71 = 3.